rabbah/aio-cli-plugin-runtime/README.md

   --version                              Show version

   --web=true|yes|false|no|raw            treat ACTION as a web action or as a raw HTTP web action

+  --web-secure=web-secure                secure the web action (valid values are true, false, or any string)

 ALIASES
   $ ./bin/run rt:action:update